 If you work for an authority with the competence to register the application, you are required to do so within three working days.
 If you work for another authority, you should refer the application to the competent authority so that it is registered no later than six working days after the application was made.
-It is recommended to keep a written record that you have received the application, in accordance with your national legislation and practice.
+It is recommended to keep a written record that you have received the application, according to your national legislation and practice.

-Remember that applicants for international protection must not be penalised on account of their illegal entry or presence, provided they present themselves without delay to the authorities.
+Remember, that applicants for asylum must not be penalised on account of their illegal entry or presence, provided they present themselves without delay to the authorities.

-See Section "What to do next if a person applies for international protection" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'What to do next if a person applies for international protection', p.
+26.

-What should I do if there are indications that someone may be in need of protection, but he/she has not expressed the wish to apply?
+17 What should I do if there are indications that someone may be in need of protection, but they have not expressed the wish to apply?

 Many persons who may be in need of international protection do not actively apply for asylum.
-For example, they may not know of the right or the procedures to do so, may be victims of trafficking or may suffer trauma related to persecution or the difficult journey.
-In addition, persons in need of international protection often lack information about their rights and obligations, have relatives in other Member States whom they hope to join, or have been misinformed by others, including smugglers, about their options.
+For example, they may not know of the right or the procedures to do so, they may be victims of trafficking or may suffer trauma related to persecution or the difficult journey.
+In addition, persons in need of international protection often lack information about their rights and obligations, have relatives in another Member State whom they hope to join, or they may have been misinformed by others, including smugglers, about their options.
 It is unrealistic to expect them to have complex knowledge of the asylum and Dublin procedures, full trust in authorities to directly raise their fear at borders or in detention, or to know the right words and expressions that could grant them access to the procedure.